akashacms/epub-guide/documents/4-configuration.html.md

 # Publishing metadata - `book.yaml`

-The third configuration file is used by _epubtools_ and contains the metadata required for the XML files that are tucked inside the EPUB.
+The third configuration file is used by _epubtools_ and contains the metadata required for the XML files (OPF and NCX) that are tucked inside the EPUB.
 What _epubtools_ does is to automatically generate those XML files for you from data it gathers from the content files and from this metadata file.

 This `book.yaml` is from the EPUB Skeleton project https://github.com/akashacms/epub-skeleton/blob/master/book.yml